Manuel Lopes (barber): Later life

-In the early 1870s, Lopes ultimately moved to Port Gamble, Washington, in search of work as a result of one of many economic downturns that struck Seattle.
-Later in life, he apparently suffered from dropsy, for which he was admitted to Providence Hospital in 1885.
+In the early 1870s, Lopes moved to Port Gamble, Washington, in search of work as a result of one of many economic downturns that struck Seattle.
+He befriended Cyrus Walker, who ran the Puget Mill Company.
+Later in life, Lopes apparently suffered from dropsy, for which he was admitted to Providence Hospital in 1885.

 Lopes died at Providence Hospital, Seattle, Washington on December 23, 1895, after a long illness.
+He was buried in Port Gamble according to Walker's arrangements.